sooparkdev/Player-WON-Interview---Take-Home-Assessment/README.md

-# Simulmedia PlayeWON's Take Home Assessment - Soo Park
+# Simulmedia PlayerWON's Take Home Assessment - Soo Park
-Version 1, I designed a simple program with Javascript.
+<strong> Version 1 </strong>, I designed a simple program with Javascript.
+The solution can be seen within the app.js file. <br>
-Version 2, I incorporated a basic client-side design to the program.
-Please run index.html on a local device to see the implementation.
-The index.html can be found under public folder.
+<strong> Version 2 </strong>, I incorporated a basic client-side design to the program.
+Please run index.html file on a local device to see the implementation on a browser.
+The index.html can be found under 'public' folder.

 # Assessment Infomration